What is pulmonary atresia?

 It is important that your child get all recommended vaccines.
 Talk with your healthcare provider about this.

-Throughout your baby's life, pregnancy and non-heart surgeries may be very risky.
+During your child's life, pregnancy and non-heart surgeries may be very risky.
 They require careful evaluation and discussion with a cardiologist.

 Your child will need regular follow-up care at a center offering pediatric or adult congenital heart care for the rest of his or her life.